 My 4 favorite places to find dividend stock ideas

 You can build your own watchlist of dividend stocks using the functions in Google Sheets to track various statistics, but the bigger question is what stocks to include on the list.
-Here’s my four favorite places to start looking stock ideas for my dividend portfolio.
+Here are my four favorite places to start looking for stock ideas for my dividend portfolio.

 Check the top holdings in Mutual Funds and EFTs